fhiso/basic-concepts/basic-concepts.md

-{.note ...} XML Schema does not give its types IRIs, but it does give them `id`s, and following the best practice advice given in §2.3 of &#x5B;[SWBP XSD DT](https://www.w3.org/TR/swbp-xsch-datatypes/)] gives it them IRIs like this:
+{.note ...} XML Schema does not give its types IRIs, but it does give them `id`s, and following the best practice advice given in §2.3 of &#x5B;[SWBP XSD DT](https://www.w3.org/TR/swbp-xsch-datatypes/)] gives them IRIs like this:

     http://www.w3.org/2001/XMLSchema#integer